After account hacks, Twitch streamers take security into their own hands – TechCrunch

 Even during Jakubowski’s streaming sessions, he doesn’t waste a chance to warn his viewers about the security problem — often fielding other security-related questions from his fans.

-“Every ten minutes or so, I’ll remind people watching to set-up two factor,” he said.
+“Every 10 minutes or so, I’ll remind people watching to set-up two factor,” he said.

 “The hackers have no idea how valuable an account is until they log in,” said Jakubowski.
 “They’re just going to try everyone — and take a shotgun approach,” he said.